Modernizing Porter’s Site Navigation

 I realized that users have different needs depending on what stage they are at in their journey:

-This seemed like a logical way to approach organizing the navigation, but it wasn’t actually that straightforward.
+Using the customer journey seemed like a logical way to approach organizing the navigation, but it wasn’t actually that straightforward.
 Some pages are accessed at multiple points in the user’s journey

 Ex. someone might purchase a bag when they book their flight, while someone might add a bag after booking.
 Thus, the baggage pricing page is relevant at multiple stages.